 OVERVIEW: The Bluhm Family Charitable Foundation is the philanthropic vehicle of real estate billionaire Neil Bluhm.
 Most of Bluhm's philanthropy is focused on education, arts and culture, and Jewish causes in Chicago.

-FUNDING AREAS: Education, arts & culture, Jewish causes
+FUNDING AREAS: Education, arts and culture, Jewish causes

 IP TAKE: Bluhm has been ramping up its giving in recent years, from giving just over $2 million in 2010, to around $7 million more recently.
-The foundation has no website, and its listed staff are all family.
+The foundation has no website, and all listed staff members are family.

 PROFILE: Established in 2007, the Bluhm Family Charitable Foundation is based in Chicago.
-Neil Bluhm grew up in a cramped Chicago apartment.
-His father left the family when he was 13, and Bluhm's mother raised him and his sister on a bookkeeper's salary.
+Neil Bluhm grew up in a Chicago apartment, his father left the family when he was 13, and Bluhm's mother raised him and his sister on a bookkeeper's salary.
 He graduated from the University of Illinois at Urbana-Champaign and received a law degree from Northwestern University.
 After graduating, Bluhm worked at a Chicago law firm where he made partner.
-With three kids and a big mortgage on his house, he left the legal world and partnered with his college roommate in hopes of striking it rich in real estate.
-Today, he owns marquee shopping territory along Chicago's Michigan Avenue, plus the Ritz and Four Seasons.
-He also owns property in Houston and Los Angeles.
+He left the legal world and ventured into real estate, now owning marquee shopping territory along Chicago's Michigan Avenue, plus the Ritz and Four Seasons, and property in Houston and Los Angeles.
 Foundation areas of giving interest are education, arts and culture, Jewish causes.